ianderrington/genai/docs/Understanding/overview/ai_and_ml_basics/index.md

-Here we provide selected references to frameworks and solutions surrounding AI in general

-## Frameworks
-Pytorch
-Tensorflow
+STUB:
+This will provide information and references for base-level AI for more simplified understanding of the field

 ### Higher-level Frameworks
 Higher level frameworks minimize the lines of code needed to make a model and keep track of everything.